thecloudsphere/documentation/docs/service.md

 ## Preparations

 Docker and the Docker Compose Plugin for Docker must be installed and usable on the virtual system in a current version.
+In a reasonably recent version.
+Doesn't have to be the last version.

 The installation of this is documented on docs.docker.com.

 * https://docs.docker.com/engine/install/
 * https://docs.docker.com/compose/install/linux/

+It basically doesn't matter what operating system it is.
+It must be Docker usable with Docker Compose.

 ## Development environment